PenguinPuff/university-math/README.md

 3. Introduction to Data Science and Statistical Thinking

 ### Operations Research [kurse](OR)
-1. Operations Research and Decision Analysis
+1. Operations Research and Decision Analysis (Chair of Operations Management)
-2. Machine Learning for Business Analytics
+2. Machine Learning for Business Analytics (Professorship of Business Analytics and Intelligent Systems)
 3. Modeling, Optimization and Simulations in Operations Management
-4. Applied Discrete Optimization
+4. Applied Discrete Optimization (Chair of Operations Research)
-5. Applied Econometrics
+5. Applied Econometrics (Professorship of Applied Econometrics)
+6. Operations Research (Chair of Decision Sciences & Systems)